Air Fryer Baked Potatoes are crispy on the outside and fluffy on the inside. The seasoned sour cream makes this baked potato recipe extra delicious!

 - GRILLED PRIME RIB ROAST

-If you like this Air Fryer Baked Potato with Seasoned Sour Cream recipe, please rate it five stars below.
+If you like this Air Fryer Baked Potato Recipe, please give it a five star rating below.

 Air Fryer Baked Potatoes with Seasoned Sour Cream